 Learn Music Rules | Orff Activities

-Learning rules and procedures is vital to establish a positive classroom climate.
+Learning rules and procedures is always a vital component of Back to School Music Activities.
+It is important to establish a positive classroom climate.
 Why not set your rules to rhythm patterns?
 Then you can learn and practice them with Orff-style activities.
-Check out this blog post with detailed directions.
+Click to read this blog post with detailed directions.

 I LOVE Music Mixer Activities!
-They get students singing, moving, and interacting positively with each other on day 1.
-What are Music Mixer Activities and how do you implement them in your classroom?
-Check out this blog post.
+They make some of the best Back to School Music Activities.
+Music Mixers get students singing, moving, and interacting positively with each other on day one.
+What are Music Mixer activities and how do you implement them in your classroom?
+Click to read this blog post.

-Do you need a couple ready-to-go Music Mixer Activities that you can use year after year?
-They are great for Back to School time or after fall, winter, or spring break or any time at all!
-Check out these Music Mixer for Primary Grades and Music Mixer for Intermediate Grades.
+Do you need a couple of ready-to-go Music Mixers that you can use year after year?
+They make great activities for Back to School time, after a school break, or any time at all!

 Make Music Literacy the BackBone or Your Program

 There is so little time and so much to teach!
-How do you make time to teach music reading everyday?
+Start your Back to School music activities with a fun music literacy lesson every day.
+But, how do you make time to teach music reading everyday?
 It takes careful planning and lessons that build one upon another, introducing only one new element at a time.